Pigskin Club of Washington

+The Pigskin Club of Washington is an American sports organization based in the District of Columbia.
+Founded in 1938 by Dr. Charles B. Fisher, a former football player at Howard University, it is one of the oldest African American sports clubs in the country.

-The Pigskin Club of Washington, D.C., Inc. was founded in 1938 with the goals of "improving relationship between persons interested in the game of football; that there may be given encouragement for good, clean sport; that there may be a more perfect understanding among such persons; and, that there may be mutual benefits and pleasures derived from such association."
+The organization's stated goals were "improving relationship between persons interested in the game of football; that there may be given encouragement for good, clean sport; that there may be a more perfect understanding among such persons; and, that there may be mutual benefits and pleasures derived from such association."